microsoft/WhatTheHack/066-OpenAIFundamentals/README.md

 This Hack consists of five challenges and is meant to be self-administered, so anyone can complete the material independently.
 Whether you have limited to no experience with Machine Learning or have experimented with OpenAI before but want a deeper understanding of how to implement an AI solution, this Hack is for you.

--- normally, team based activity ... but pull in a friend to work with..
+*A note about the format*: While [What the Hacks](https://microsoft.github.io/WhatTheHack/) are traditionally designed to be a team-based activity, the Azure OpenAI Fundamentals What the Hack is designed to allow for an independent, self-paced experience.
+You're more than welcome to team up with others, but this is not necessary to complete this Hack.

 ## Learning Objectives

-This hack is for anyone who wants to gain hands-on experience experimenting with prompt engineering and machine learning best practices, and apply them to generate effective responses from ChatGPT and OpenAI models.
+This Hack is for anyone who wants to gain hands-on experience experimenting with prompt engineering and machine learning best practices, and apply them to generate effective responses from ChatGPT and OpenAI models.

 Participants will learn how to: